[?] Subscribe To This Site

 How might your organization’s direction affect your role?
 Will that direction enhance or hamper your career growth?

 7) Follow the leader.
 The average tenure of a CEO has gotten shorter, according to recent surveys.
-A change at the top could signal a change in company direction, which could affect you and possibly prompt you to polish your resume and look elsewhere for work.
+A change at the top could signal a change in company direction, which could affect you and possibly prompt you to polish your entry level resume and look elsewhere for work.

 8) Look at job postings – even if you’re happy with your job.
 If you’re taking charge of your career, it doesn’t hurt to look at job postings for positions you may want a year or two down the road, or just to read what companies are looking for.